DoTheEvo/ANGRYsearch/README.md

 angrysearch database can be set to two different modes in its config, default being `lite`
 * **lite mode** shows only name and path
-* **full mode** shows also size and date of the last modification, the drawback is that indexing takes roughly twice as long since every file and directory gets additional stats calls during indexing
+* **full mode** shows also size and date of the last modification, the drawback is that crawling through drives takes roughly twice as long since every file and directory gets additional stats calls

 in `~/.config/angrysearch/angrysearch.conf` you control the mode with `angrysearch_lite` being set to true or false